grossamos/ultra-carservice/README.md

 - Step 2: Open app folder ``./src/main/flutter`` in Android Studio
 - Step 3: Select physical or virtual device and press ``Run``
     - (in order to access the backend, the springboot application has to be running on port 8080 on an ip accessible by the device running the app)
+- Step 4: Enjoy the amazing share feature in the app

 ## Usage Backend
 - General Overview: